 'Cycling and Walking for Fun' conference to engage with local authorities, Sustrans, Ramblers, outdoor retailers, bike companies, tourist industry etc. to discuss the challenges of increasing leisure (not sport) cycling and walking in rural areas and communities.
-This could be in conjunction with the opening of the first section of the Three Rivers Way next summer.

 3 Leadership and partnership